TelefunkenU87/BookWorm/README.md

 # BookWorm
+Built in 48 hours for a code challenge.
-A website for my book collection
+A website for my book collection.

 # ConnectionString
 Inside of the BookWorm.MVC project.